andycrook/Cistercian/README.md

 # Cistercian
-A python program to draw Cistercian numeral from 0 - 9999
+A python program to draw Cistercian numerals from 0 - 9999 and output then as a PNG image.

+The program uses PIL as a library.

 There are a a few switches for options (and if not supplied then the defauls below are used):